 fiduciary fiat money

-I recently completed an addition in the New Orleans area.
+Recently, I completed an addition in the New Orleans neighborhood of Lakeview.
 As with other projects, the clients had reached out to me for a second opinion.
-During our initial consultation they realized that they were not previously working with an Architect but an individual who claimed to be a “Residential Designer.”
-That designer’s recommendation was to add to the rear of their existing home, which would not meet the Orleans parish setback regulations and other ordinances.
+During our initial consultation they realized that they were not presented an accurate assessment of the previous individual’s experience and credentials and were in fact working with someone claimed to be an architect hiding behind the term “Residential Designer.”
+That designer’s recommendation was to add to the rear of their existing home, which would not meet the Orleans parish setback regulations and other ordinances much less understanding building codes, construction techniques and existing systems integrations.
 They worked exclusively with a contractor who estimated a construction cost nearly twice as much as the estimated construction cost I predicted during the consultation (and ultimately the final construction cost).
 But, most importantly, the addition they proposed did not meet the need and design goals for the client and would have eliminated any room for their dream pool.
 If they would have continued with that “Residential Designer,” not only were they to find someone to “stamp” their drawings, which is illegal, but they would have ultimately paid more than twice the design service fees and left with an inferior design that did not meet their objectives.
 I hear similar stories monthly when I am reached out for projects in the metro area.
-And, what I have learned, is that by cutting corners you may be putting yourself, your loved ones and business in jeopardy and creating more (financial) headaches in the short and long term.
+And, what I have learned, is that by cutting corners you do put yourself, your loved ones and business in jeopardy and creating more financial, timeline and under-designed headaches in the short and long term.
+I hear often that my leadership and involvement is the best value they provided in achieving a client’s building goal.

+There are just shy of 110,000 Architects in the United States.
 To be called by the legal title Architect, one must have graduated from an accredited program at a university or college with, at minimum, a Bachelor in Architecture.
-Following the degree, the Intern Architect adheres to the requirements of the Internship Development Program, IDP.
-Upon finishing this residency program, that lasts at minimum 3 years, then the candidate is eligible to begin taking one of many licensing exams.
+Following the degree, the Architectural Designer (one of the most misused titles, but previously called Intern Architect) adheres to the requirements of the Internship Development Program, IDP.
+Upon finishing this residency program, the candidate is eligible to begin taking one of many licensing exams.
 (Today there are seven exams; when I became licensed over a decade ago, there were nine.)
+According to NCARD, the process from start to finish takes on average 121/2 years.
 Upon passing all the exams and being in good standing, the candidate is eligible to apply to their state accordingly and register as an Architect.
-(All unlicensed professional with this degree working among other licensed Architects are called Intern Architect despite their years in the profession, age, or experience until he/she has passed all the licensing exams and registered with their corresponding state.)
+(All unlicensed professional with this degree working among other licensed Architects are called Architectural Designer by law, a title pushed by a professional organization without vote by Architects who have a much higher standard) despite their years in the profession, age, or experience until he/she has passed all the licensing exams and registered with their corresponding state.)
 Similar to other licensed professionals, Architects adhere to a code of ethics and life safety, annual continuing education credits are required and an Architect must be in good standing to renew their license annually.